Concerned about ransomware? concerned that you don’t have sufficient backups? You need a backup solution for your small business!

-Did you know that 25 percent of companies are unable to reopen after a major disaster?
-And in a modern hyper-connected world, a data loss qualifies a major disaster.
+Did you know that 25 per cent of companies are unable to reopen after a major disaster?
+And in a modern hyper-connected world, a data loss qualifies as a major disaster.

 The basic rule for business data protection is that if losing the data will interfere with doing business, back it up.
 Desktop software programs can be reinstalled if required, but recovering the details of transactions or business correspondence is impossible if those files are lost or damaged beyond repair.

 In information technology, a backup, or data backup is a copy of computer data taken and stored elsewhere so that it may be used to restore the original after a data loss event.

 A small business backup strategy, along with a disaster recovery plan, constitutes the all-encompassing business continuity plan which is the blueprint for an organization to withstand a cyberattack and recover with zero-to-minimal damage to the business, reputation, and data.

 The purpose of the backup is to create a copy of data that can be recovered in the event of a primary data failure.
 Primary data failures can be the result of hardware or software failure, data corruption, or a human-caused event, such as a malicious attack (virus or malware), or accidental deletion of data.

 What are the 3 types of Backup?

 As the name suggests, this refers to the process of copying everything that is considered important and that must not be lost.
 This type of backup is the first copy and generally the most reliable copy, as it can normally be made without any need for additional tools.